3 Remote Work Security Tips for CISOs

 3. Equip your employees

-As we previously mentioned, employees often opt out of security practices because they’re cumbersome.
-To ease the burden, provide a work computer configured to follow best practices like:
+As we previously mentioned, employees often opt out of security practises because they’re cumbersome.
+To ease the burden, provide a work computer configured to follow best practises like:

 - Changing passwords every 90 days

 - MFA and SSO to access company accounts and applications

 - Only using the enterprise’s cloud-storage account to save and share work documents

 - Blocking access to unsafe apps and websites

 Giving employees laptops doesn’t mean spending more money, but instead spending smarter by shifting other overhead savings to cover equipment costs rather than spending even more to clean up a malware or ransomware attack.
 With fewer security incidents due to well-configured work computers, organisations will see more savings in the long-run and be able to focus on fewer events that need greater attention.